axelarnetwork/interchain-token-service/docs/index.md

 ## TokenManager

-This contract is responsible for handling tokens before initiating an interchain token transfer, or after receiving one.
+This contract is responsible for managing tokens, such as setting locking token balances, or setting flow limits, for interchain transfers.

 ### UINT256_MAX